‘Fortress America’ Could Be Good Practice For The Future

 When it’s the whole world versus the USA, fingers crossed that this ‘alternate history’ wargame remains alternate.

-The premise of Fortress America is that the rest of the world is fed up with all our… shenanigans.
-And forms an all-out assault on our divine providence homeland.
+The premise of Fortress America is that the rest of the world is fed up with all our… shenanigans, and forms an all-out assault on our divine providence homeland.
 I assume there was some political stuff going on around the time was game was released by Milton Bradley in 1986 which would necessitate such a game being made.
-But I’m American, so I don’t know anything about it.
+But I’m American, so I was never taught anything about it.

 Fortress America is an asymmetric area control wargame with dice rolling and card drawing mechanics.
+One player controls America, and the rest control the rest of the world.
 The goal of America is to wipe out all opposing forces.
 The goal of the opposing forces is to work together to wipe out America.

 We manifest destiny’d this land fair and square.

 Fortress America is actually a very well balanced game.
 In the initial stages of the game, America is vastly overwhelmed by invading forces.
 They will lose a lot of land in the first few turns.
 However, as the game progresses, they will start to gain more reinforcements and (hopefully, for the sake of Freedom™), push back the invaders.